tanush-kant/python-file-reader/README.md

 # Tutorial to run this code ( if you are a beginner )
 1. Create a text file named `Hello` (without any extension) or change `"Hello"` in the code to your file's name (e.g., `"Hello.txt"`).
-2. Place the text file in the same folder as your Python script.
+2. Place the text file in the same folder as your Python script and yes you can cut it or just drag it there.
-3. Run the script using your terminal or IDE:
+3. Run the script using your terminal or vs code ( which i have used ) or any other IDE :
    ```bash
    Main.py
    ```